Consistent treatment of rapidity divergence in soft-collinear effective theory: Sudakov form factor for the back-to-back current

 \subsection{On-shell regularization with a massless gluon}

 We can also employ pure dimensional regularization with a massless gluon, in which the UV and IR divergences are expressed as poles in $\euv$ and $\eir$ respectively.
 The UV and IR divergences are separated, and the problematic mixed divergence such as $(1/\euv)\cdot(1/\eir)$ does not appear.
+In this paper, we use two ways to treat the IR divergence.
+Firstly, a nonzero gluon mass $M$ is introduced to regulate the IR divergence.
+Secondly, the IR divergence is explicitly computed and treated as a pole in $\eps$ using the dimensional regularization.
+In this subsection, we introduce the latter, which is quite nontrivial when the rapidity divergence is involved.
+The technical detail is instructive, but it has not received adequate attention.